What causes the magnetic curvature drift?: Field-direction convective derivative

 Let's work in a coordinate system that is defined by the field direction and its curvature:

-This coordinate system is sometimes referred to as the Frenet-Serret frame, defined in terms of the tangent, curvature, and torsion of the magnetic field line of force.
+This coordinate system is sometimes referred to as the Frenet-Serret frame, defined in terms of the principal normal $\hat{\kappa}$ (along the bending direction, with magnitude $\kappa$), the binormal $\hat{\tau}$, and the tangent $\hat{b}$ of the magnetic field line.
 The concept of a field line is superfluous here: only the field direction and its derivatives at a point are needed.
 The particle's velocity in this frame is

 To calculate Eq.~(\ref{eq:convective-field-derivative}) we need the components of the field-direction gradient tensor $\nabla \hat{b}$: